Raptyyy/rapty_ac_vr_guide/README.md

 - If you are using a preview version of CSP from Patreon then install it manually or through the quick install link in the Patreon post

 ## 4. Setting up Pure
+Pure is recommended for VR as it delivers a more realistic and consistent image, also has a lot of adjustability.
 - Make sure you are on the latest version of CSP
 - Go to Peter Boese Patreon page and download Pure from there, it costs $1 - [Pure Patreon](https://www.patreon.com/c/peterboese/posts)
 - There is an installation guide in the Pure post, follow it thouroghly.
 [Link to the guide here too](https://youtu.be/456BO7vKui0?si=BQ0YIq6q3f7BuZyc)
   - Incorrect installation of Pure can cause major performance issues !
 - Make sure that exposure is set to 100% in Settings > Assetto Corsa > Miscellaneous > Exposure

+## 4.1 Pure pp filters
+Pure, PureVR - these come with Pure, PureVR would be my recommendation out of those two
+[Natural Mod PP Filter](https://www.overtake.gg/downloads/natural-mod-pp-filter.4551/) Natural looking filter with good performance
+[Improved Visuals PureCS Filter](https://www.overtake.gg/downloads/improved-visuals-pure-cs-filter-screen-and-vr-ppfilter.54256/) VR focused pp filter with great adjustability
+[C13 Aegis Filter](https://www.overtake.gg/downloads/c13-aegis-post-processing-filter.59979/) Probably one of the best looking filters, newer versions are available on patreon, might not be great performance wise

 ## 5. Video Settings
 This covers all the settings in Content Manager > Settings > Video